SELab-2/OSOC-3/files/sysadmin_guide.md

 --Create the backend user and grant access
 CREATE USER 'backend'@'localhost' IDENTIFIED BY '<password>';
-GRANT ALL PRIVILES ON osoc.* FOR 'backend'@'localhost';
+GRANT ALL PRIVILEGES ON osoc.* FOR 'backend'@'localhost';

 FLUSH PRIVILEGES;
 ```